readysettech/readyset/docs/src/getting_started.md

    >
    > It can be helpful to look at the [list of changes up for review](https://gerrit.readyset.name/q/status:open+-is:wip)
    > for your intended reviewer to make sure they have a reasonable review load before adding more!

+   > Instead of simply approving or rejecting a CL, reviewers must rank a CL on a scale from `-2` to
+   > `+2`.
+At ReadySet, we require CL's to receive at least one `+2` before it should be
+   > accepted. `+1` reviews are also fine, but generally indicate that more review is needed.

 5. **Making Updates / Responding to Comments**